blog

 • building trust

-Practitioners must take the time to listen carefully to patient concerns and understand their goals before proposing a treatment plan.
-In correction cases, it is especially important to explain that results may take time and may require multiple stages rather than a single immediate solution.
+Practitioners must take time to listen carefully to patient concerns.
+They must understand their goals before proposing a treatment plan.
+In correction cases, it is important to explain that results may take time.
+They may require multiple stages rather than a single immediate solution.

 Transparency plays a key role in building trust.
-Patients should be fully informed about what is possible, what limitations exist, and what the overall treatment journey may look like.
-This includes discussing potential risks, expected timelines for improvement, and the possibility that complete reversal may not always be achievable.
+Patients should be fully informed about what is possible.
+They should know what limitations exist.
+They should understand the overall treatment journey.
+This includes discussing potential risks and expected timelines.
+It also includes the possibility that complete reversal may not always be achievable.

-Practitioners must be honest about what can be achieved and avoid promising immediate results.
-Setting realistic expectations from the beginning helps reduce patient anxiety and increases satisfaction with the final outcome, even when the process is gradual.
+Practitioners must be honest about what can be achieved.
+They should avoid promising immediate results.
+Setting realistic expectations from the beginning helps reduce patient anxiety.
+It increases satisfaction with the final outcome, even when the process is gradual.

 A Real Clinical Perspective